needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 * FPS: The frames per second count.
 * MonoHeap: The amount of RAM in use.
 * Event Counts: The total number of events in a frame.
+* Instantiation Counts: The total number of calls to Addressables.InstantiateAsync on a frame.
 * Asset requests: Displays the reference count on an operation over time.
 If the Asset request has any dependencies, a triangle appears that you can click on to view the children's request operations.

 You can click the left and right arrows in order to step through the frames one by one, or click **Current** to jump to the latest frame.
 Press the **+** button to expand a row for more details.